comodopines/practice-docker/how-to-questions.md

 </details>
 --------

-> Q. How to ensure docker container is removed from list of containers once it stops?
+> Q. How to ensure docker container is automatically removed from list of containers once it stops?
 <details><summary>Ans.</summary>
 <p>